yordanosd/rainbows/README.md

 }
 ```

+Model your array of hashes after the following:

 ![Simple Rainbow](images/rainbow-rgb.jpg)

+**TODO (optional)**
+You will need to add a couple elements to the color_lookup hash as well, if you want to be able to display the names of those last two colors.

 **TODO:**
-Use your rainbow Array to print out each color name in the color it represents using the colorize gem.
+Use your rainbow array to print out each color name in the color it represents using the colorize gem.

 ## Hash of Arrays of Hashes